vtex/shoreline/styleguides/admin/documentation/theming/inline-styles.md

 Styles:

-- used on `Primitives` where style changes are expected and encouraged.
+- use it on `Primitives` where style changes are expected and encouraged.
-- used with confidence since it does not break predefined styles.
+- use it with confidence since it does not break predefined styles.
 - do not break element consistency.

 StyleOverrides:

-- used on `ThemedComponents` where changes are not common and can default theme styles.
+- use it on `ThemedComponents` where changes are not common and can default theme styles.
-- used with care since it can override styles.
+- use it with care since it can override styles.
 - can break element consistency.

 ```jsx